 Real-time Auditing & Governance

 The information about who had or has access to which systems is available at any time and stored in audit databases.
 This information can be used to create completely automated access reports.

 In case of security threads access rights can be changed quickly and globally and can also be tracked to detect the source of an incident.

 Organizations are constantly changing.
 Role management allows for organization-wide change of responsibilities of employees and restructuring of the organization when needed.
 To still ensure flexibility, a good IAM system will also allow to grant additional temporary access in special cases.

 Less Operational Cost

 IAM systems can also offer self-service.
-Self-service enables each identity to login to the identity and access management system and make changes to its profile such as to reset the password or request access to a resource that it did not have before.
+Self-service enables each identity to login to the identity and access management system.
+It’s also make changes to its profile, such as reset the password or request access to a resource that it didn’t have before.
 This reduces the workload of both helpdesk and administrators.
 However, to enable a normal user to request access rights approval-based IAM needs to be implemented.

 Enable business growth

-Identity and access management systems can introduce a large degree of automation in an organization thus making the entire organization much more scalable.
-An IAM process can automate large parts of the onboarding and offboarding processes as well as employees changing departments or being promoted.
-The same is true for costumer centric IAM systems, which can help to enable the organization to handle rapid growth of its customer base.
+Identity and access management systems can introduce a large degree of automation in an organization by making the entire organization more scalable.
+An IAM process can automate large parts of the onboarding and offboarding processes and employees changing departments or being promoted.
+The same applies for costumer centric IAM systems, which can help the organization with rapid growth of its customer base.